 Other Voice Software

 Most voice software will have similar ways to adjust volume and sensitivity.
 Try looking through the settings of the software for some kind of slider.
-There’s also plenty of resources online.
-Here’s an article on audio settings in Skype and here’s one for Teamspeak.
+Here’s how you can adjust audio settings in Zoom and in Skype, for a few examples.

 Use Push to Talk